Blue0505/SplendidSplendor/docs/final.md

 * Minimum reward amount
 * Maximum reward amount

 #### Magnetic Mirror Descent
 Lastly, we used magnetic mirror descent to train our Splendor agent.
-With MMD, we can now self-train our agent and get real results instead of only training on a random agent.
+With MMD, we could now self-train our agent and get real results instead of only training against a random agent.
 MMD utilizes proximal regularization and a non-Euclidean proximal gradient method [5].
 It is designed specifically for self-play in two-player games.
-At this point, we also created "medium" and "lite" versions of the game.
-These versions simplify the game and remove the requirement of "spending" and "return" turns, vastly reducing the complexity of the action space.
+At this point, we also created the "medium" and "lite" versions of the game.
+These versions simplified the game and removed the requirement of "spending" and "return" turns, vastly reducing the complexity of the action space.
 We expected this reduction in complexity to result in an agent that trains faster and is not negatively impacted by one turn being represented as multiple turns.
-We decided to run MMD, as well as DQN, on all versions of the game and look at their performance.
+We decided to run MMD, as well as DQN, on all versions of the game and evaluate the performance on each.

-TODO: Give a quick description
-TODO: Explain how we created three different versions of Splendor for this part of the training
+For our MMD experimentation, we created three version of Splendor at different difficulty levels ("lite", "medium", "hard").
+The "hard" version was the first version that we created.
+The "medium" version removes the `SPENDING` turn and the `RETURN` turns.
+The "lite" version removed the `TAKE2` turns, reduced the board size by half, removed the `RETURN` turns, and increased the amount of gems that started on the board.
+We realized the game took copious amounts of time to run due to coding it in Python.
+Simplifying the game by removing those extra features opens the door to try different hyper-parameters on a similar version of the game.
+We also wanted to try training MMD over a game with less possible failure points.

 ## Evaluation